-Last weekend, we visited one of our favorite outdoors spots in the Bay Area, Jack London State Historic Park.
+This weekend, we paid another visit one of our favorite outdoors spots in the Bay Area, Jack London State Historic Park.
 Located in the small Sonoma Valley town of Glen Ellen, it's about a 45-minute drive north from Marin and a great destination for a family outing.

 Many families in Marin and the North Bay have fond memories of visiting the popular pumpkin patch at Cardoza Ranch outside Petaluma.
 In 2005, the Sonoma County Agricultural Preservation & Open Space District and the Sonoma County Regional Parks Department acquired Cardoza Ranch, also known as Tolay Lake Ranch, turning its 1,737 acres of farmland into a county park.